-Husqvarna Group maintains a comprehensive financial reporting system for the monitoring of operations, which enables identification of possible deviations in financial reporting.
+The Husqvarna Group maintains a comprehensive financial reporting system for monitoring operations.

-Husqvarna applies IFRS.
-This is defined in the Husqvarna Accounting Manual, which includes rules for accounting and evaluation principles that are mandatory for all companies within the Group, as well as instructions for reporting.
-The manual is reviewed and updated quarterly.
+This enables the identification of possible deviations from the IFRS financial reporting defined in the Husqvarna accounting manual, which includes rules for accounting and evaluation principles that are mandatory for all companies within the Group, as well as instructions for reporting.

 Financial data is reported every month together with a forecast for the coming period.
 Consolidation, reporting and controlling are performed from both legal and operational perspectives, which ensures a detailed analysis and focus of the items where potential misstatements can have a material effect on the financial reporting of the Group.
 Deviations from both forecasted and historical levels and trends are investigated and assessed for potential internal control activities.
 All consolidation of financial data is centralized and the financial reports are stored in a central database from which data is retrieved for analysis and monitoring on Group, division and entity levels.
 Considerations made in the quarterly closings as well as potential deviations are discussed with the Audit Committee before the financial reports are presented to the financial market.
 Areas defined as potential risks for material misstatements in the risk assessment process are presented regularly by management to the Audit Committee.
 The same areas are focused upon by both the external and internal auditors in their audit work, which is presented to the Audit Committee.

 The Internal Control function has during 2016 introduced new processes and methods to further improve the remediation of detected deviations in the reporting units.